 Mitsui Garden Hotel Toyoso Bayside Cross Tokyo

-Featuring a bar, Mitsui Garden Hotel Toyosu BAYSIDE CROSS Tokyo offers rooms in Tokyo, 100 m from Urban Dock LaLaport Toyosu and 500 m from i-muse IHI History Museum.
-Featuring a restaurant, the 4-star hotel has air-conditioned rooms with free WiFi, each with a private bathroom.
-The accommodation provides a 24-hour front desk, and luggage storage for guests.
+Featuring a bar, Mitsui Garden Hotel Toyosu BAYSIDE CROSS Tokyo offers rooms in Koto Ward, Tokyo, 100 m from Urban Dock LaLaport Toyosu and 500 m from i-muse IHI History Museum.
+The 4-star hotel has air-conditioned rooms with free WiFi, each with a private bathroom.
+The accommodation provides a 24-hour front desk and luggage storage for guests.

-Popular points of interest near Mitsui Garden Hotel Toyosu BAYSIDE CROSS Tokyo include Construction Technology History Exhibition Room, Gas Science Museum and Harumi Island Triton Square.
+Popular points of interest near Mitsui Garden Hotel Toyosu BAYSIDE CROSS Tokyo include the Construction Technology History Exhibition Room, Gas Science Museum, and Harumi Island Triton Square.
 The nearest airport is Tokyo Haneda International Airport, 21 km from the hotel.

 Hotel Jal City Tokyo Toyosu